notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSansMono-googlefonts-report.md

  * U+02FD MODIFIER LETTER SHELF: not included in any glyphset definition
  * U+02FE MODIFIER LETTER OPEN SHELF: not included in any glyphset definition
  * U+02FF MODIFIER LETTER LOW LEFT ARROW: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, tifinagh, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, cherokee, tifinagh, coptic
- * U+0305 COMBINING OVERLINE: try adding one of: glagolitic, math, coptic, gothic, elbasan
+ * U+0305 COMBINING OVERLINE: try adding one of: coptic, glagolitic, elbasan, math, gothic
  * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, tifinagh, math, canadian-aboriginal, syriac, coptic, old-permic, tai-le
+ * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, old-permic, canadian-aboriginal, coptic, tai-le, tifinagh, malayalam, math
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030E COMBINING DOUBLE VERTICAL LINE ABOVE: not included in any glyphset definition